 To learn more about what types of dental 3D printers Phrozen currently offers, please click here.

 As there are numerous types of dental models, these require different types of support settings so that the dental models can be printed out flawlessly.
 Some dental models may not require any supports at all.
 Setting supports on any 3D model, especially dental models, are extremely important as it anchors your models to the building plate and ensures a higher 3D printing success rate.

-What is the Process of Printing Dental Models?
+What's the Process of 3D Printing Dental Models?